-Questions: All questions must be in person (class time and office hours) or posted to Piazza (http://piazza.com/utdallas/Fall2023/cs1337).
+Questions: All questions must be in person (class time and office hours) or posted to Piazza (http://piazza.com/utdallas/Spring2024/cs2336).
 I will not answer questions by email.
+While I may answer general questions in the Discord server, please do not tag me to answer a specific question.